FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Instantaneous slope** : The slope at a given point

+* **Learning rate decay** : Reducing the learning rate during training of a model.

 * **Linear activiation function** : An activation function usually applied to the last layers output in the case of a regression model

 * **Linear function** : The equation of a line.

+* **Local minimum (learning rate)** : The lowest point of a function near a given location but that is not the global minimum.

 * **Log (logarithm)** : The solution for the x-term in an equation of the form `a^x = b` (e.g. `10^x = 100` can be solved with a log: `log10(100)`, which evaluates to 2).